-- 2.1 Member institutions shall observe the NCAA starting date for pre-season practice - 2.2 Length of playing season according to NCAA regulations. - 2.3 GNAC members will play a double round-robin schedule. - 2.4 Conference schedules will be completed by the conference office. - 2.5 Game dates will be per the conference schedule.
-Game times are to be set by the host institution with consideration given to visitor's requests.
-Any changes to the conference schedule may be made by filing a CHANGE OF SCHEDULE REQUEST with the conference office, signed by both participating athletic directors.
-(Revised 10/03) - 2.6 For conference doubleheaders, there must be a mandatory 2.5 hours between listed start times (and a minimum 30-minute warmup for the teams in the second game unless reduced by mutual agreement of the head coaches).
+- 2.1.
+Member institutions shall observe the NCAA starting date for pre-season practice. - 2.2.
+Modification to the approved conference schedule may be made by filing a CHANGE OF SCHEDULE REQUEST with the conference office, signed by both participating athletic directors. - 2.3.
+Starting times shall be determined by the host institution. - 2.4.
+For conference doubleheaders, there must be a mandatory 2.5 hours between listed start times (and a minimum 30-minute warmup for the teams in the second game unless reduced by mutual agreement of the head coaches). - 2.5.
+Conference schedules will be developed by the conference office.